-Embryonic time line of IV Septum Development: begins in the late 4th week and commences by the end of 7th week.
+Embryonic time line of Interventricular septum begins in the late 4th week and commences by the end of 7th week.

 Adult IV septum consists of two parts, a muscular part (derived from the myocardial cells) which forms the majority of the septum, and a relatively thin membranous part which forms the superior aspect of the IV septum which is part of the outflow tract.

 By the early 5th week, the muscular IV septum develops as an IV septal ridge from the floor of the primitive ventricle near the apex of the heart.
 This interventricular septal ridge ascends towards the atrioventricular canal, and thereby partially divides the primitive ventricle into left and right ventricles.
 The IV septal ridge extends towards the atrioventricular canal but it does not reach it, hence giving rise to a gap or defect which is referred to as interventricular foramen (IV Foramen).
 Thus the IV foramen is formed by the concave upper edge of the IV septumwhich gives rise to a gap through which shunting of blood between the right and left ventricles occurs.The membranous IV septum descends downward from the AV canal and fuses with the muscular IV septum thereby completely obliterating the IV foramen.

 The membranous part of IV septum is contributed by the following:

 COR TRILOCULARE BIATRIUM: It’s a three chambered heart with a single/common primitive ventricle and two atria.
 It occurs due to failure of development of the interventricular septum.